Dog Anxiety Medication Pros & Cons: The Best Ways To Help Your Dog

-What Causes Anxiety In Dogs?
+What Causes Stress In Dogs?

-Fear-Related Anxiety
+Fear-Related Stress

 The world can be a scary place for some dogs.
-Loud noises from fireworks, thunderstorms, motorcycles, etc. are common causes of anxiety.
+Loud noises from fireworks, thunderstorms, motorcycles, etc. are common causes of stress.
 Other dogs dread car travel, busy shopping centers, or trips to the vet.
 Even everyday objects such as hats, canes, umbrellas, and baby carriages can strike fear into the hearts of anxious pups.

-Separation Anxiety
+Separation Stress

-The most common cause of anxiety in dogs is separation from their favorite humans.
+The most common cause of stress in dogs is separation from their favorite humans.
 As pack animals, our dogs come to depend on our presence.
 You may notice that your pup shakes or paces at the sight of you dressing for work or grabbing your keys.

-Age-Induced Anxiety
+Age-Induced Stress

 Like humans, dogs’ senses weaken as they age.
 Their vision dims, their hearing goes, and many develop cognitive dysfunction.
 Besides these frightening changes, older dogs also experience joint pain, which can make it difficult to navigate their surroundings.
 It’s no wonder so many pups develop anxieties and insecurities as they head into their senior years.
 For tips on how to make life easier for your senior dog, click here.